-In recognition of this turning point for nature, and to ensure we are in the best possible position to rise to the challenges ahead, we have launched the Scottish Wildlife Trust Resilience Fund.
+In recognition of this turning point for nature, and to ensure we are in the best possible position to rise to the challenges ahead, we launched the Scottish Wildlife Trust Resilience Fund.

 The Resilience Fund will focus on three areas:

 Our planet is warming at a faster rate than any other time over the last 10,000 years.
 Climate change is impacting how we manage our reserves – the Fund will help us adapt to floods, landslips and the threats from non-native species.

 Simply spending time outdoors brings a host of benefits to our physical and mental health.
 We want to enjoy the rewarding experiences which nature can provide, regardless of age or background.
 The Fund will help build connections, ensure young people’s voices are heard and provide career skills through our education programmes.